 Experience: Minimum 5 to 10 years in the sector

 Exposure in Developmental sector;

-Application received within stipulated will be scrutinized and telephonic /video interviews will be conducted to further analyze the suitability of the candidates for the course.
+Application received within stipulated are scrutinized and telephonic /video interviews conducted to further analyze the suitability of the candidates for the course.
 Seats are limited and shall be filled on first come first served basis.
-The decision of the Chief Coordinator, Accessible Kenya Mission, on selection of a candidate for the course shall be final and will not be open to adjudication.
+The decision of the Chief Coordinator, Accessible Kenya Mission, on selection of a candidate for the course is final and not open to adjudication.

 Course Duration and requirements

-This five-day (full time) course will be conducted from 24th June 2019 to 28th June 2019 at Nairobi, Kenya from 10 AM to 5 PM.
-The days will be long and busy with course work, assessments and field visits.
-The candidates must be able to withstand the course requirements.
-The candidates will have to individually pass both the theory and practical examination (minimum qualifying marks 50%) for successful completion of course.
+This course is full time from 9 AM to 6 PM being held in Kenya.
+The days are long and busy with course work, assessments and field visits.
+The candidates therefore, must be able to withstand the course requirements.
+The candidates also have to individually pass both the theory and practical examination (minimum qualifying marks 60%) for successful completion of course.

-There will be no Fee charged for this course; however, the selected candidates will have make their own arrangements of travel to the training venue.
-Tea, Snacks, Lunch will be provided.
-The candidates completing the course will undertake to conduct at least 10 access audits of buildings identified by the National Council free of cost and submit access audit reports as their contribution to the Accessible Kenya Mission.
+No Fee is charged for this course at this moment; however, the selected candidates have make their own arrangements of travel to the training venue.
+Tea, Snacks, Lunch are provided.
+The candidates completing the course are required to undertake at least 10 access audits of buildings identified by the National Council free of cost and submit access audit reports as their contribution to the Accessible Kenya Mission.